You may lose loads of money by not targeting small players for patent licensing

 I started thoroughly researching the company.
 I aimed to identify leads that show good current/future value of Company C. And here’s what I found:

-1. One of the big players in the memory industry has invested considerably in Company C. This was an indicator of the future growth potential of this company.
-Maybe it will get acquired by this big player in the future.
+- One of the big players in the memory industry has invested considerably in Company C. This was an indicator of its future growth potential.
+Maybe this big player will acquire it in the future.

-2. I wanted to get some relationship between the patent and Company C. For this, I entered the respective patent no. into our BOS tool.
+- I wanted to establish a relationship between the patent and Company C. For this, I entered the respective patent number into our BOS tool.
 Using the patent input, the tool quickly provided me with a list of 3 companies whose patent applications were rejected by the examiner (102/103 rejections).
-(BTW, you should check out BOS!)
+(By the way, you should check out BOS!)

 I was surprised to identify that a patent application by Company C received a 103 rejection citing the respective patent.
 This was another indication that Company C was trying to patent something similar to what was already protected by our client’s patent.